Despite pandemic, high fuel prices, Arkansans are expected to hit the road for Thanksgiving

 Typically, the busiest days during the Thanksgiving travel period are the Tuesday and Wednesday prior to Thanksgiving and the Sunday afterward.
 The highest travel day in TSA's history was the Sunday after Thanksgiving of 2019, before the pandemic, when nearly 2.9 million individuals were screened at TSA security checkpoints nationwide, according to the agency.

-The surge comes despite a surge in the price Americans are paying to fill up their gas tanks.
+The surge comes despite an increase in the price Americans are paying to fill up their gas tanks.
+Gas was $2.99 Monday at the Pilot Travel Center 0n West Sunset Avenue in Springdale.

 The surge in holiday travel continues a trend that started early in the year as pandemic restrictions lifted and consumer confidence returned, according to AAA.